 Picture 14 — Pay special attention to the relationship between red and blue and pictures 4 and 6

-However, Teacher Shu from Weigang raised a different question: “Can the situation completely change just by having the mother leave?”
-Everyone agreed that this wasn’t the case, and generally, it was recommended not to leave the family easily (after all, we need harmony and stability).
-This is a children’s book (still with fairy tale qualities).
-The story expresses a point of view, and while it may not necessarily offer specific, effective solutions, the important thing is that it encourages us to never give up hope.
+However, Teacher Shu from Weigang also raised a different point of view: Could things really change completely just by the mother leaving?
+Haha, everyone agrees that reality isn’t like that, and the general advice is not to leave so easily (after all, harmony and stability are important).
+This is a children’s book (still containing fairy tale elements), and the story expresses a viewpoint.
+While it may not offer specific and effective solutions, the important thing is that it reminds us never to give up hope.

 http://landaishu.zhongwenlink.com/home/upload20083/2010831745903.jpg

-Regarding the final image, “She fixed the car,” the Flying Pigs’ interpretation bore striking resemblance to the Rainbow Fish’s interpretation from the previous day.
-However, a teacher from Taihu Road’s final, slightly playful interpretation amused everyone: If the red car represented the school, then Mrs. Zhu, repairing and driving it, represented the female principals!
-Any interpretation is possible, O(∩_∩)O, haha~
+Regarding the last picture, “She fixed the car,” the interpretation by the Flying Pig group was strikingly similar to that of the Rainbow Fish group the previous day.
+However, a teacher from Taihu Road gave a slightly joking interpretation that amused everyone: if we consider the red car as the school, then Mrs. Zhu, who is repairing and driving the car, represents the female principals!
+Any interpretation is possible!
+O(∩_∩)O Haha~

-When we were together, we read books, read each other, and read ourselves.
+Together, we read books, we learned about each other, and we learned about ourselves.

 Related links